University of Salford Logo University of Salford Logo

 • News

-• BBC.
-Helping TV presenters interact with social media on live broadcasts
+3. BBC: Helping TV presenters interact on live broadcasts

-BBC.
-Helping TV presenters interact with social media on live broadcasts
+BBC: Helping TV presenters interact on live broadcasts

 The problem